TheoLem00/Pok-mon-Cards-Price-Updater/README.md

 In the new window, if it’s not already open, double-click on Module1 in the left panel to view the code.
 Replace the placeholder path "C:\Users\..." with the actual path to your Python file.
 Save and close the editor.
+If the code doesn't appear, copy past this :

+	Sub RunPythonScript()
+    		' Save the file
+    		ThisWorkbook.Save

+    		' Run the python script
+      		' Insert your path to the python file
+    		Shell "python ""C:\Users\...""", vbNormalFocus

+    		' Alert to remind you to save the file
+    		MsgBox ("Don't forget to save the file"), vbExclamation

+	End Sub

 4 - Edit the Python Script:
 Open the .py file using a code editor like Visual Studio Code (recommended for its ease of use).